eigen-space/dev-standards/plantuml.md

 1.4.1.
 With the diagram, the image is also attached.
 Thus, it will be easier to preview them during the review.

-Note: We can try to automate it generating images on precommit hook.
+Note: We can try to automate it generating images on pre-commit hook.

 ## 2. Activity diagram